manehv/mac/wp-content/plugins/woocommerce/readme.txt

 == Frequently Asked Questions ==

-= Where can I find WooCommerce documentation and user guides =
+= Where can I find WooCommerce documentation and user guides? =

-For help setting up and configuring WooCommerce please refer to our [user guide](http://docs.woothemes.com/document/woocommerce/)
+For help setting up and configuring WooCommerce please refer to our [user guide](http://docs.woothemes.com/documentation/plugins/woocommerce/getting-started/)

 For extending or theming WooCommerce, see our [codex](http://docs.woothemes.com/documentation/plugins/woocommerce/woocommerce-codex/).

+= Where can I get support or talk to other users? =

-If you get stuck and you're not a WooThemes customer, you can ask for help on the [Community Forums](http://wordpress.org/support/plugin/woocommerce).
+If you get stuck you can ask for help on the [WooThemes Community Forum](https://support.woothemes.com/hc/communities/public/topics).

+For help with premium add-ons from WooThemes, use [our helpdesk](http://support.woothemes.com/).

 = Will WooCommerce work with my theme? =

 Yes; WooCommerce will work with any theme, but may require some styling to make it match nicely.
 Please see our [codex](http://docs.woothemes.com/documentation/plugins/woocommerce/woocommerce-codex/) for help.
+If you're looking for a theme with built in WooCommerce integration we recommend [Storefront](http://www.woothemes.com/storefront/).

 = Where can I request new features, eCommerce themes and extensions? =